Jvnyor/qbe/README.md

 # Spring Data JPA Query By Example Demo

-Transform your Spring Data JPA queries from complex boilerplate into elegant, type-safe search operations with Query By Example (QBE).
+Transform your Spring Data JPA queries from complex boilerplate into elegant, type-safe search operations with [Query By Example](https://docs.spring.io/spring-data/jpa/reference/repositories/query-by-example.html).
 This project demonstrates how to implement dynamic, flexible queries without the overhead of writing multiple repository methods or complex JPQL statements.

 ## Overview